 Have in mind that ID theft insurance coverage won’t protect you against identity theft.
 It will help you cover the expenses involved in restoring your financial identity after the theft, such as notary fees, legal fees, stolen funds, and lost wages.

-What to Look for in an ID Security Provider?
+What should you look for in an ID security provider?

 To choose the right Identity theft protection provider, you need to determine what level of protection you need.
-Some offer basic plans with limited credit reporting and no fraud alerts, while others go way beyond credit reporting to monitor black-market sites and change-of-address databases too.
-Some providers even offer VPN protection and other security tools for safe browsing and protecting your usernames and passwords.
+Some offer basic plans with limited credit reporting and no fraud alerts, while others go beyond credit reporting to monitor black-market sites and change-of-address databases.
+Some providers even provide VPN protection and other security tools for safe browsing and protecting your usernames and passwords.
 Here are the key features to look for in an identity theft protection service.

 Monitoring Credit Reports at All Three Major Credit Bureaus

-The provider you choose should continuously monitor your credit reports and score at all three major credit bureaus: Experian, Equifax, and TransUnion.
-They should keep a watchful eye on any changes that are out of the ordinary.
+Your chosen provider should continuously monitor your credit reports and score at all three major credit bureaus: Experian, Equifax, and TransUnion.
+They should watch for any changes that are out of the ordinary.
 Those could include a credit limit increase, attempts to open new bank accounts, changes to your contact information, payday loan applications, and more.
-The major credit bureaus provide you with free annual credit reports, but you can’t check them any other time throughout the year.
-An ID theft protection company can, but make sure the one you choose actually sends you reports regularly.
+The major credit bureaus provide free annual credit reports, but you can’t check them any other time throughout the year.
+An ID theft protection company can, but make sure the one you choose sends you reports regularly.

 RELATED: Cards that report credit explained